Proven-Paradox/shaper-system/Handbook.md

 * If the curse decreases a victim on the buff/debuff track, the victim of your Curse also takes damage equal to your Soul.
 The damage increases by an amount equal to your Soul every time you increase in Hero Tier (so Soul x 2 at Hero Tier 2, Soul x 3 at Hero Tier 3, and so on).

 #### Advantageous Recovery
 When you strike a foe’s elemental weakness, you regain HP and MP equal to your Mind, up to a maximum equal to the HP or MP used to perform the striking Ability.
 This benefit increases as you raise your Hero Tier: the recovery increases by an amount equal to your Mind (so Mind x 2 at Hero Tier 2, Mind x 3 at Hero Tier 3, and so on).
+This Power can only be activated once per Ability use; striking multiple foes with one Ability cannot restore HP or MP more than once.

 #### Anger
 Whenever you receive damage you may enter an Enraged state.
 Spending HP to use an Ability or any effect described as “lose life” (such as losing HP due to low Endurance during a chase) does not count as damage.
 Damage from any source can activate Anger.
 While Enraged, your Physical and Mental Attack increases by 2, but your Physical and Mental Defense decreases by 3.
 Every time you increase in Hero Tier, the Attack bonus and Defense penalty both increase by 1.
 If you end your turn without having received damage since the end of your previous turn, you are no longer Enraged.